 Tobacco: It’s no secret that smoking is an expensive habit.
 A pack of cigarettes costs between $5 and $6.
 A pack-a-day smoker will fork over $2000 per year.
 If you smoke, consider quitting or at the very least cutting back.
 It’s unhealthy and expensive.

 Life insurance provides your loved ones with a financial safety net if you pass away.
-Term life insurance is the most inexpensive types of life insurance you can purchase.
+Term life insurance is the most affordable life insurance you can purchase.
 It’s best to buy coverage sooner than later.
 Rates are cheaper when you are young and healthy.
 Curious about how much term life insurance will cost you?
 Get a term life insurance quote today!

 Photo credit to: Sarah Joy